Rural Pennsylvania man kills neighbor and wounds responding troopers in gunfire ambush, police say

 Police said after shooting troopers Joseph Perechinsky and William Jenkins, Faino shot a police drone from the sky while sitting next to a propane tank they feared could be used as a bomb.

-Perechinsky, with two chest wounds, commandeered a tractor-trailer to block the roadway and prevent other motorists from driving into harm’s way.
+Perechinsky, with two chest wounds, commandeered a tractor-trailer that was driving by to block the roadway and prevent other motorists from driving into harm’s way.

+He ordered the driver to "pull his semi rig across the roadway so that more people would not drive down that roadway and potentially be subjected to the fire,” Paris said.

 “I don’t want to speak to his motive leading up to this.
 I would say you can draw certain conclusions from the standpoint that we believe Faino shot our victim prior to our arrival and then from a position of tactical advantage fired dozens and dozens of rounds,” Paris said.